DeSantis pitches crackdown on illegal immigration in first major policy proposal of his campaign | KRDO

 DeSantis would also end birthright citizenship and build a wall at the southern border, resurfacing two ideas once championed by his chief rival for the GOP nomination, Donald Trump.

-“For decades, leaders from both parties have produced empty promises on border security, and now it is time to act to stop the invasion once and for all,” DeSantis said.
-“As president, I will declare a national emergency on day one and will not rest until we build the wall, shut down illegal entry, and win the war against the drug cartels.
-No excuses.
-We will get it done.”
+“You’re going to see a huge, huge reduction in the number of people who are going to try to do this going forward,” he said.

-DeSantis’ early emphasis on immigration as a GOP presidential candidate brings into focus his attempts to run concurrent campaigns against President Joe Biden and Trump.
-The video DeSantis released blames the Biden administration for the state of the border, but the tagline for his platform – “no excuses” – invokes the Florida governor’s chief criticism of the Trump presidency as a period of unmet promises.
+DeSantis’ early emphasis on immigration as a GOP presidential candidate is the latest attempt by the Florida governor to seize one of the defining issues of Trump’s political playbook as his own.

-Indeed, over the weekend, his campaign tweeted a clip of Trump promising “the largest domestic deportation operation in American history,” with the comment: “Trump ran on this same promise in 2016, but ended up deporting fewer illegals than Barack Obama.”
+The tagline for his platform – “no excuses” – invokes DeSantis’ chief criticism of the Trump presidency as a period of unmet promises.
+Over the weekend, his campaign tweeted a clip of Trump promising “the largest domestic deportation operation in American history,” with the comment: “Trump ran on this same promise in 2016, but ended up deporting fewer illegals than Barack Obama.”
+Teasing the announcement over the weekend, the DeSantis campaign released a video that blamed the Biden administration for the state of the border, but did not spare Trump’s four-year term when criticizing the perceived lack of action over the last decade.

 Trump, as a candidate in 2016, famously vowed to build a wall at the southern border and have Mexico pay for it.
 He ended his first term having constructed about 100 miles of new wall, the majority of which replaced previous construction.
 Trump also said he would end so-called birthright citizenship, but ran into the 14th Amendment to the US Constitution, which grants citizenship to all persons “born or naturalized in the United States.”
 He has revived the promise once again in his campaign to win back the White House.